Digital art of really tall ladder reaching to bright star in star-filled sky

 How to Pick Your Match, Safety, and Reach Colleges

-You may have heard of reach, match, and safety schools, but what do they mean and how do you find them?
+You may have heard the terms match, reach, and safety to refer to colleges, but what do they mean?
 Here's what you need to know to build your college list.

 Defining match, safety, and reach schools

-A reach school (or dream school) is one where your academic profile puts you at the lower end of the admitted student spectrum—or perhaps even below.
+A reach school, also often called a dream school, is one where your academic profile puts you at the lower end of the admitted student spectrum—or perhaps even below.
 It's less likely that you'll be admitted.
 However, a reach school should still be within the realm of possibility.
 If your academic profile is lightyears away from the average admitted student, it’s generally not worth your time or money to apply.
 This isn’t to say you shouldn’t stretch yourself in your college search and application process—you definitely should.
-You just don’t want to put all your eggs in one Ivy-lined basket, if you know what I mean.
+You just don’t want to put all your eggs in one Ivy League basket.

 Related: The Ultimate Guide to the College Search: How to Find Your Perfect College Match

-How to know what school is a match, safety, or reach
+How to know what schools are a match, safety, or reach

 The secret to picking your colleges

-Even if your top college choice is squarely in your “match” column, you should still explore and apply to a variety of schools.
-You might surprise yourself by falling in love with another college, and you never know what will happen after you get your acceptance letters—and financial aid award letters.
-Your #2 choice can seem pretty attractive if they offer you a bigger financial aid package than college #1.
+When it comes time to apply, make sure you have a good mix of choices.
+Most experts recommend students apply to anywhere between five to 10 colleges; this should consist of one or two safeties, one to three reaches, and three to five matches.
+Even if your top college choice is squarely in your match column, you should still explore and apply to a variety of schools.
+You might surprise yourself by falling in love with another college or university, and you never know what will happen after you get your acceptance letters and financial aid award letters.
+Your second choice can seem pretty attractive if they offer you a bigger financial aid package than your top-choice college.

 Some students and their families might also use price as a reason to call a school a reach (or match or safety).
 But try to remember that this is about your overall fit as a student.
-Besides, if you really match the criteria for a school's average admitted student, you’ll likely get their average financial aid package too.
+If you really meet or exceed the criteria for a school's average admitted student, you’ll likely get their average or higher for a financial aid package too.
 That can knock the sticker price way down at many schools.

 Related: Finalize Your College List With These 7 Expert Tips

 Also keep in mind that admission to the reachiest of reach schools is especially difficult to predict.
-Practically every applicant has a perfect GPA, perfect test scores, and a glowing extracurricular résumé.
-In those cases, it’s factors beyond academics—like the clean water nonprofit they run or IT company they founded or youth orchestra they conduct—that shoot applicants into admitted student territory.
-If your dream schools include the nation’s most selective colleges, remember admission is all about how you stack up to your fellow applicants—plus pure luck.
+Practically every applicant has a perfect GPA, top-notch test scores, and a glowing extracurricular résumé.
+In those cases, it’s the factors beyond academics—like leadership of a clean water nonprofit, founding a small business, or conducting a youth orchestra—that shoot applicants into admitted student territory.
+If your dream schools are some of the nation’s most selective colleges, remember admission is all about how you stack up to your fellow applicants with a dash of pure luck.

 College is what you make of it

-Before you start worrying about the new layer of complexity this adds to your college search, remember: there are over 4,700 degree-granting institutions in the United States, and almost 3,000 of them are four-year colleges.
+Before you start worrying about the new layer of complexity this adds to your college search, remember: There are over 4,000 degree-granting institutions in the United States.
 These schools come in every size, shape, specialty, and selectivity you can imagine.
-In fact, the vast majority of colleges accept more students than they reject (the national average seems to be around 65%).
-So your chances of finding a complete set of match, safety, and reach schools you love is actually very good, especially if you open your college search to the entire country.
+So your chances of finding a complete set of match, safety, and reach schools you love are actually very good, especially if you open your college search to the entire country.

-And the magical thing about college is that you get to decide how it goes.
 The school you choose is, arguably, less important than your attitude and the effort you put in while you’re there.
 You can learn a ton, love your classmates, and get super involved on practically any campus.
-At the end of the day, college is what you make of it.
-Think about it this way: by putting in the time and effort to find your match, safety, and reach schools, you’ll be empowering yourself to have an amazing college experience no matter what.
+College is what you make of it.
+By putting in the time and effort to find your match, safety, and reach schools now—schools that truly fit you—you’re empowering yourself to have an amazing college experience no matter what.

-Ready to start building your college search?
-Find unique options using our Lists & Rankings, or search by location, major, and more using our College Search tool.
+Ready to start building your college list?
+Find unique college and university options using our Lists & Rankings for a fun way to start searching!

 Like what you’re reading?